StevenClontz/clontz.org/pages/4_puzzles.md

 {:/nomarkdown}

-What's the fourteen-character message hidden in the video above, referring to a location in Auburn, Alabama?
+What's the fourteen-character message hidden in the video above, referring to a location in Auburn, Alabama? (from Auburn Puzzle Party 5) [Solution][wiki-link]
-[Solution][wiki-link]

 [wiki-link]: http://auburnpuzzleparty.wikia.com/wiki/Puzzle_18_(APP5)_Solution